These 12 Beautiful Covered Bridges In Kentucky Will Remind You Of A Simpler Time

-We don’t see a lot of covered bridges in Kentucky anymore, but they do still exist.
+We don’t see a lot of covered bridges in KY anymore, but they do still exist.
 A bridge can be a lot more than just a way to get to the other side.
 These bridges come with stories that reflect unique, yet simpler times in our state’s history.

 Unfortunately, many of these traditional structures have been destroyed over the years, but we have a few Kentucky covered bridges that have been preserved.